 Two main exceptions allow communications to be intercepted without violating the Act are:

+Minc Law does not typically litigate ECPA claims.
+However, understanding the ECPA is critical for defamation cases in terms of the scope of discovery that can be obtained from third party service providers.
+This is especially the case in John Doe lawsuits, where obtaining as much information from email accounts and online service providers is critical to identify online defamers.
 The law of the right of privacy and wiretapping is complex.
-If you believe you are a victim of a violation of the ECPA then contact the experienced attorneys at Minc LLC to evaluate your case.
+If you believe you are a victim of a violation of the ECPA then contact the experienced extortion lawyers at Minc Law to evaluate your case.
 The laws regarding the ECPA vary depending on the state.
 Call today to find out more information at (216) 373-7706.

 “They were very understanding.
 They did not judge me and they were very helpful.
 It gave me peace of mind to have someone who I could turn too in a stressful situation.”